 There could be an occasional spot-check on a contract if a red flag is raised by somebody or it gets selected for some type of random audit.

 3. Track any decisions, approvals and changes automatically

-If you’re spending too much time manually working through complex workflows, looking for contract metadata or chasing approvals, little time can be spent on accurately monitoring, managing or tracking contract obligations.
+If you’re spending too much time manually working through complex workflows and contract processes, looking for contract metadata or chasing approvals, little time can be spent on accurately monitoring, managing or tracking contract obligations.

 This all contributes to ineffective contract governance efforts.

 The attention applied to manual processes can easily distract your business from contract governance and the following issues can occur without your knowledge:

 - Delinquent spend and excess costs